Cathy112/590-Audio-Classification/README.md

 | Flatten				| faltten to 1 dimension			|
 | Softmax				|Output layer using Softmax				|

 Overall the model has 4 Convolutional blocks.
 Each block is consisted of a convolution layer followed by a ReLu activation layer.
-And then a Max pooling layer and a Dropout to regularize the ouput.
-Finally, there is a fully connected flatten layer with a softmax activation.
+And then a Max pooling layer and a Dropout to regularize the output.
+Finally, there is a fully connected flatten layer with a Softmax activation.
 The model is a bit like the classic LeNet-5 model.

 ## Results
 ![alt text](./Result.png)
 As the graph show, from training epoch of about 150 the accuracy improves very slowly.
-More epoches than 150 may cause over fitting.
+More epochs than 150 may cause over fitting.
 Thus, the training epoch is set to 150.
 A slightly lower number (~120) is also acceptable.

 The achieved training accuracy is 92.26%, the validation accuracy is 87.51%, the test accuracy is 87.13%.

 ## Unsuccessful Attempts
 MobileNet model is attempted to be applied, but not successful.
-The dimension of the dataset seems to be inconsistent with the predifined model.
+The dimension of the dataset seems to be inconsistent with the predefined model.
 The MobileNet model works best with square images (in this case audio spectrum), but the data we have is (40 * 173 * 1) which is very stretched.
 This could be the reason why MobileNet and most of other CNN models cannot be applied on this dataset.
 It is likely that CNN models won't work well on audio data even though the bug is fixed.

 ## Future Developments
 As for the future development, you can either fix the issue with MobileNet (or other CNN networks) and have the model trained on the pre-processed data, or use an Recurrent Neural Network (RNN) model.
 It is much more effective to use RNN models on sequential data like audio or speech.
 Because RNN model can capture the sequential relation in the data, while CNN model does this poorly.